Triangular Decomposition of the Crystal Lattice of Quantized Function Algebras: Exceptional Types: Introduction

 The notion of crystallization of a quantized function algebra on the $C^*$-algebraic context was first introduced by Giri and Pal~\cite{GP24} for type $A_n$, and subsequently extended to all complex semisimple Lie algebras by Matassa and Yuncken~\cite{MY23}, in a remarkable way, by exploiting the theory of crystal bases to construct the crystallized algebras as higher-rank graph $C^*$-algebras.
 The rank of these graph algebras equals the rank of the underlying Lie algebra, an outstanding structural result.

 One of the central structural questions in the theory is the \emph{triangular decomposition} of the crystal lattice, which asserts that

-Here $\RAzp$ and $\RAzm$ are the $\Aform$-subalgebras of $\OAztG$ generated by the matrix elements of the crystal basis vectors of highest and lowest weight, respectively, and serve as crystal-level analogues of the positive and negative parts in the Bruhat decomposition of the coordinate ring.
+Here $\RAzp$ and $\RAzm$ are the $\Aform$-subalgebras of $\OAztG$ defined in \Cref{+- algebras}, and these serve as crystal analogs of the positive and negative parts in the triangular decomposition of the quantized function algebra.

 In the companion paper~\cite{DDPa}, Das, Dey, and Pal established \eqref{eq:tridecomp} for all simple complex Lie algebras of types $A_n, B_n, C_n, D_n, E_6$, and $E_7$.
 The argument in~\cite{DDPa} relies crucially on the existence of a \emph{minuscule} dominant weight as a tensor generator for the representation ring.
 For types $G_2$, $F_4$, and $E_8$, no minuscule dominant weight exists; the tensor generator is instead the \emph{quasi-minuscule} fundamental weight $\varpi_i$ (with $i=1, 4, 8$ for $G_2, F_4, E_8$ respectively).
-The quasi-minuscule representation has a non-trivial weight-zero space, and this is precisely where the argument of~\cite{DDPa} breaks down, as shown by Proposition~3.10 of that paper.
+The quasi-minuscule representation has a non-trivial weight space of weight 0, and this is precisely where the argument of~\cite{DDPa} breaks down for these three exceptional types.

 The present article fills this gap.
-The key new tool is Lemma \ref{lem:quasi_min_crystal}, which gives a detailed description of the weight-zero nodes in the connected component of highest weight $\varpi_i$ inside the tensor product crystal $B(\varpi_i)\otimes B(\varpi_i)$.
-We show that each such node is of the form $b'\otimes c'$ where $\wt(c')<0$, which allows us to express the corresponding matrix elements as products of elements in $\RAzp$ and $\RAzm$, bypassing the obstruction identified in~\cite{DDPa}.
+The key new insight is Lemma \ref{lem:quasi_min_crystal}, which gives a detailed description of the weight-zero nodes in the connected component of highest weight $\varpi_i$ inside the tensor product crystal $B(\varpi_i)\otimes B(\varpi_i)$.
+We show that each such node is of the form $b'\otimes c'$ where $-\wt(b')=\wt(c')<0$, which allows us to bypass the obstruction identified in~\cite{DDPa}.\\ A priori, the crystal analog of triangular decomposition may seem like an isolated result in crystal basis theory, but in the final section, we also indicate how this completely Lie theoretic result can be used to answer several operator algebraic questions related to the crystallized algebra of Matassa and Yuncken.